 Bass kicks also push a good amount of air making giving them just the right amount of power, so if you’re an intense bass head you won’t like these.
 But if you consider yourself more of a bass connoisseur then these are magnificent.
 You can really hear this in the song “Plants” by Crumb which features the drums prominently throughout the song.

 That same level of detail extends all the way up throughout the vocals in the middle and the cymbals and hi-hats in the highs.
 Everything benefits from the space you get with open-back headphones, but these somehow take that to another level in the same way that the Utopia did but for way less money.

 If you couldn’t tell, I love these headphones.
 Now don’t get me wrong I know $1500 is a high price tag for anyone (high might even be an understatement), but I’m still going to be adding these to my wish list.
 These aren’t an everyday pair of headphones for the average commuter; these are for the person who loves their audio setup and wants their listening sessions to be an experience.

 The best part of these is that they’re almost attainable.
 I’ve come to terms with the fact that I’ll never be able to buy the $55,000 Sennheiser Orpheus that I got the chance to listen to at CES last year.
 Similarly, I don’t think I’ll ever be able to justify purchasing the Focal Utopia headphones unless I hit the lotto, but at $1500: the Focal Clear headphones are both amazing and decently priced for what you get.
 It’s my new grail pair of headphones.
-My list of grail items isn’t very long, only consisting of a pilot watch, this gorgeous knife, a zoom lens that puts the “L” in luxury, and my recently acquired OP-1 synthesizer, and now I can add the Focal Clear headphones to that list.
+My list of grail items isn’t very long, only consisting of a pilot watch, a gorgeous knife from Mission Workshop, a zoom lens that puts the “L” in luxury, and my recently acquired OP-1 synthesizer, and now I can add the Focal Clear headphones to that list.